ActivitySim/activitysim/HOW_TO_RELEASE.md

     pycodestyle .
     ```

-00. (optional for development pre-releases, required for final releases)
-    Run the regular test suite on Windows.
+00. Run the regular test suite on Windows.
 Travis tests are done on Linux,
     but most users are on Windows, and the test suite should also be run
     on Windows to ensure that it works on that platform as well.
 If you
     are not preparing this release on Windows, you should be sure to run